 In fall 2014, overall postsecondary enrollments decreased 1.3 percent from the previous fall.
-In fall 2014, enrollments decreased among two-year public institutions (-6.0 percent) and four-year for-profit institutions (-0.4 percent).
-Enrollments increased among four-year public institutions (+2.2 percent) and four-year private non-profit institutions (+1.6 percent).
-It should be noted, however, that part of the decrease in two-year public enrollments is due to institutions being reclassified in IPEDS as four-year institutions.
-Without these reclassifications, two-year public enrollments would have decreased by 3.4 percent and the growth in four-year public enrollments would have been 0.4 percent.
-Taken as a whole, public sector enrollments declined by 1.5 percent this fall.
+Figure 1 shows the12-month percentage change (fall-to-fall and spring-to-spring) for each term over the last three years.
+In fall 2014, enrollments decreased among two-year public institutions (-3.5 percent) and four-year for-profit institutions (-0.4 percent).
+Enrollments were unchanged among four-year public institutions (0.0 percent), and increased among four-year private non-profit institutions (+1.6 percent).
+Taken as a whole, public sector enrollments (2-year and 4-year combined) declined by 1.5 percent this fall.

 Current Term Enrollment Estimates, published every December and May by the National Student Clearinghouse Research Center, include national enrollment estimates by institutional sector, state, enrollment intensity, age group, and gender.
 Enrollment estimates are adjusted for Clearinghouse data coverage rates by institutional sector, state, and year.
 As of fall 2014, postsecondary institutions actively submitting enrollment data to the Clearinghouse account for 96 percent of enrollments at U.S. Title IV, degree-granting institutions.
 Most institutions submit enrollment data to the Clearinghouse several times per term, resulting in highly current data.
 Moreover, since the Clearinghouse collects data at the student level, it is possible to report an unduplicated headcount, which avoids double-counting students who are simultaneously enrolled at multiple institutions.